phalcon-orphanage/docs/en/cache.md

 <a name='backend-file-example'></a>
 ### File Backend Example
-One of the caching adapters is 'File'.
+One of the caching adapters is `File`.
 The only key area for this adapter is the location of where the cache files will be stored.
 This is controlled by the `cacheDir` option which *must* have a backslash at the end of it.

 ```php
 <?php